boutproject/BOUT-dev/manual/sphinx/developer_docs/debugging.rst

     BoutException::BoutException<char [19]>(char const (&) [19]) at /path/to/BOUT-dev/build/../include/bout/../boutexception.hxx:28 (discriminator 2)

-This output tends to be much less user-friendly than the message stack from ``TRACE`` macros, but the advantage is that it doesn't require any modifications to the code to use, and can give you more precise location information.
+This output tends to be much harder to read than the message stack from ``TRACE`` macros, but the advantage is that it doesn't require any modifications to the code to use, and can give you more precise location information.